micahco/listings-microservice/README.md

 If you already have Python installed on your computer, you can also install the necessary requirements in a [virtual environemnet](https://docs.python.org/3/tutorial/venv.html).

+You will need to create a `.env` file with API key and host for the [Realtor API](https://rapidapi.com/Champlion/api/realtor-com4).
+See `.env.public` for how that should look.

 Once you have the environment ready, you can run the server with: `make dev` or `python main.py`.

 ## How to Request Data